ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

     OnValidationStateChanged?.Invoke(this, ValidationStateChangedEventArgs.Empty);
 }
 ```
 `EditContext` kicks off it's own `OnValidationStateChanged` event.
 All the Input controls and `ValidationMessage` instances wire into this event as shown below.
-The input controls change their color and render if there's a validation message for their property.  `ValidationMessage` instances look up their relevant message and display it if there is one.
+The input controls check for a validation message relevant to them and change color and render if there is one.  `ValidationMessage` instances look up their relevant message and display it if they find one.

 ```c#
 public override Task SetParametersAsync(ParameterView parameters)